elnobun/Linux-Server-Configuration/README.md

 7. To get Facebook authorization working, do this:

-    (a) - Go to Facebood developers page: `https://developers.google.com/ and select your app.
+    (a) - Go to Facebook developers page: `https://developers.facebook.com/apps and select your app.

     (b) - Go to settings and fill in your PUBLIC-IP-ADDRESS like so: